 - Accepting new friends on your social media pages while the case is ongoing.
 Do not accept friend or follower requests from individuals that you don’t know.
 Defendants often create fake profiles.
 They may try to access your social media accounts and acquire information that could be harmful to your case.

 If you have an injury claim and don’t want to make these common mistakes, speak to an injury lawyer.
-Call The Law Offices of Loren Scott Etengoff at (360) 900-1638 to learn more or arrange a free consultation.
+Call the Etengoff Pak Law Group – Vancouver Personal Injury Attorney at (360) 900-1638 to learn more or arrange a free consultation.